-We asked top dermatologists to share their favorite face wash picks that help combat acne and oily skin — and though you should consult your own dermatologist prior to starting any new skincare routine, this list should help you along the way.
+We asked top dermatologists to share their favorite face wash picks that help combat acne and oily skin.
+Though you should consult your own dermatologist prior to starting any new skin care routine, this list should help you along the way.

 "The winning combination of salicylic acid and purifying charcoal works to clean out oil and bacteria, while the cooling sensation leaves your face feeling super clean.
-Plus, the price can’t be beat!" said New York City cosmetic dermatologist, Dr. Howard Sobel, founder of Sobel Skin.
+Plus, the price can’t be beat!" said Dr. Howard Sobel, New York City-based dermatologist and founder of Sobel Skin Rx.

-"The use of 2-percent salicylic acid ensures a quick exfoliation within the pores, where acne develops.
+"The use of two percent salicylic acid ensures a quick exfoliation within the pores, where acne develops.
 In addition, the lipohydroxy acid takes a longer term approach, diving deeper within the pore and causing a more gentle exfoliation that develops over days and does not increase dryness or irritation.
-This 'turtle and hare' approach makes a lot of sense, since acne is a chronic disease that requires consistent, well-tolerated treatment," said Dr. Ted Lain, board-certified dermatologist.
+This 'turtle and hare' approach makes a lot of sense, since acne is a chronic disease that requires consistent, well-tolerated treatment," said board-certified dermatologist Dr. Ted Lain.

 "This face wash cleanses pores, but does not leave skin dry.
-It moisturizes the skin and is good for all types," said Dr. Paul Jarrod Frank, celebrity cosmetic dermatologist and founder of PFRANKMD and PFRANKMD Skin Salon.
+It moisturizes the skin and is good for all types," said celebrity cosmetic dermatologist Dr. Paul Jarrod Frank.

 "Sulfur is a great antiseptic and clears the redness in acne.
-It can smell and irritate the skin, but the soothing oats and honey in this cleanser help prevent these two potential issues," said Dr. Patrick Blake, dermatologist at EllaMD and voluntary clinical instructor at UCSD.
+It can smell and irritate the skin, but the soothing oats and honey in this cleanser help prevent these two potential issues," said Dr. Patrick Blake, dermatologist at cosmetic concierge Portrait and voluntary clinical instructor at UCSD.